-This course meets the NIH training requirement for all trainees, fellows, participants, and scholars receiving support through any NIH training, career development award, research education grant, or dissertation research grant.
-HSPH’s, as well as other Harvard catalyst institutions’ graduate students, post-doctoral fellows, and junior faculty members will be allowed to take the course without paying tuition (if not taking this course for credit) but are expected to attend a minimum of six lectures, participate in class discussions, and complete all case study assignments.
+Harvard Chan School or other Harvard Catalyst institution affiliates, including, graduate students, post-doctoral fellows, and junior faculty members will be allowed to take the course without paying tuition (if not taking this course for credit), but are expected to attend 6 lectures, participate in class discussions, and complete all course assignments.

-- Click here for more information from NIH
+- Click here for more information from NIH.

 At the end of the course the students will be able to:

 - Describe the concepts of research misconduct and research integrity.